 We never thought there could be 10 other things you could do with insect pins besides pinning them until this article called Insect Pins for Everything appeared in Threads Magazine in 2008: “Insect pins: superfine and rust-resistant.
 Forget bugs, this very skinny (size 00 -0.3mm) and flexible spring steel pin is a great choice for fine fabrics.
 Originally created for insect collectors and entomologists, the double-coating of black enamel—to, yuck, resist insect fluids—makes them easy to see, plus they’re rust-resistant.”

-Here are just 10 novel uses for these versatile pins.
+Here are 10 novel uses for these versatile pins.
 No doubt you can find an application we haven’t thought of or listed.

 The conventional use of these pins is of course to pin insects for collections.
 We greatly appreciate the permission to use this photo taken by Stephanie Lind, PA artist who is making a collection of non-endangered insect pollinators.
 Insect pins come in 10 different thicknesses with the finest, #000 for extremely small insects and the thickest, #7 for large beetles.

 Butterfly Insect Collage

 The “Butterfly Effect” by Jennifer Mark is a 4’ x 26’ installation which used over 840 hand-cut aluminum butterflies.
 Each large butterfly represents an employee & the order that each joined the company with notes written on the back with their intentions for their community, their company, their favorite client and themselves.

 This is another image from Jennifer Mark called Morpho Woman.
 As the name suggests, this is a composite made up of paper Morpho butterflies pinned by each employee as a team-building exercise at Nike.
 Jennifer used #6 black enamel insect pins & #7 black enamel insect pins in her work.

 Collages-Flowers & More

 These 2 artists below offer an entirely different perspective on imaginative uses of insect pins for purposes of creating stunning artworks of flowers & other imagery.